microsoft/atlas-design/site/src/components/form.md

 ### Modifiers

-`.form-addon` can be added for attaching controls together.
+`.form-addons` can be added to attach controls together.

 ```html
 <div class="field field-addons">